A working framework for Odele Beauty

 Four layers.
 One coherent system.

-The shape is opinionated and stack-agnostic.
-Connectors fit Odele's existing tools (NetSuite, OneDrive, Teams, True Commerce, supplier email).
-The runtime sits inside your M365 tenant.
+Connectors fit Odele's existing tools.
+Runtime sits inside your M365 tenant.
 The approval queue is the permanent boundary between the model and any spend, send, or commitment.

 L0 Your Data Perimeter SSO / Identity Network Boundary Compliance Posture